The handlebody group and the images of the second Johnson homomorphism: Motivations for the study of

 \begin{lemma} Let $l \geq 1$.
 If for some genus $g$, we have $ \operatorname{Im}(\tau_k) = \tau_k(\AJk)+ \tau_k(\BJk)$ for all $k \leq l$ then any homology 3-sphere is $J_{l+1}$-equivalent to $S^3$. \end{lemma}

 Another proof of the fact that any two homology 3-spheres are $J_3$-equivalent is given in \cite[Theorem C]{masY3}.
 Unfortunately, using Lemma \ref{pitschlemma} for $l=3$ seems complicated: the computations could hardly be made by hand, and we do not know how to build all elements of $J_3$, whereas $J_2$ has well-known generators.
-Besides, this lemma only addresses the question of homology 3-spheres, as the result involves $\mathcal{B}$, hence manifolds at least $J_1$-equivalent to $S^3$.
+Besides, as the result involves $\mathcal{B}$, this lemma only addresses the question of homology 3-spheres, hence manifolds at least $J_1$-equivalent to $S^3$.
 That is one reason why we want to describe in this paper $\tau_2(\AJ)$ by polarizing some computations in \cite{pit} and by introducing new arguments.

 We also know some facts about the first term $\mathcal{I}\mathcal{A} := \mathcal{A}\cap J_1$.
 A generating set was described by Omori in \cite{omo}.
 He gives the following theorem, where HBP stands for ``homotopical bounding pair'', and a genus-$h$ HBP-map is the composition $T_c \circ T_d^{-1}$ of two Dehn twists where $c$ and $d$ are essential simple closed curves cobounding a surface of genus $h$, cobounding an annulus in the handlebody, and not bounding disks in the handlebody.